 Finally, anyone looking to build healthy financial habits should open a savings account.
 Most financial institutions allow automatic deposits into savings accounts so account holders do not even need to remember to transfer funds.
 By watching the account grow, impulse spending is often reduced since you may not want to spend those dollars you have saved on a spontaneous purchase.

-How to Find the Best Savings Account Interest Rates
+Find the Best Savings Account Interest Rates

 Currently rates are at historic lows and vary from 0.2 percent to 2 percent depending on the financial institution and account balance.
 If you have a significant amount of money to invest initially, consider looking at a high yield savings account.
 These accounts pay a higher rate of interest since the investment is higher.